 Jump to videos ︎︎︎

 When we think about the singularity, we probably all think about something akin to Terminator 3: Rise of the Machines.
-I first watched the film at the same time I was reading essays about nanoparticles, which are these ridiculously tiny particles that go undetected by human eye.
+I first watched the film at the same time I was reading essays about nanoparticles, which are these ridiculously tiny particles that go undetected by the human eye.
 They are measured in nanometers (hence the name) and are only slightly bigger than the size of a single atom.
 These particles are also special given that their chemical properties vary greatly from their larger counterparts.
 But why does this matter?
 Well, in Terminator 3, the malicious computers are the ones controlling these ubiquitous nanoparticles and only casually plotting to use them to wipe out the entire human race.
 No big deal, right? 🤔

-I remember a night that I was visiting my parents in the spring of 2019.
+I remember one night when I was visiting my parents in the spring of 2019.
 When I arrived home, they sat me down to break the news: “we’ve been listening to this podcast that predicts the singularity is going to happen in 2039.”
 That was only twenty years from then.
 And then they said: “in the podcast, the host describes the best case scenario is that humans become computers’ pets.
 But the worst case scenario is that humans become computers’ food.”
 Shortly after, we left the house to walk the dogs in the dark (which I always thought was a far from optimal time to be discussing things like the meaning of life).
-My dad decided to ask: “but if that happens, and we become either pets or the food, what will be the point of human connection?” ☠️
+My dad decided to ask: “but if that happens, and we become either pets or food, what will be the point of human connection?” ☠️

 This project, Language Acquisition, actually takes the opposite position.
 The narrative asks something different: what might it look like if computers—instead of using our data to take over the world—watched us benevolently to learn as much as they could about human society and language?

 Depending on what language theory you subscribe to, you may or may not believe me when I say that there is a lot of hidden language on the internet.
 By this, I’m referring to code.
 So if you don’t subscribe to the theory that code is a “natural” language, then maybe you also don’t want to say that there is a lot of hidden “language” on the internet, sure.
 But, without a doubt, we can look at code and see that code is made up of collections of letters and symbols and those letters and those symbols are on the internet.
-They’re the foundation of software, they’re on all of our machines, they make it so we can work from home or video chat with our friends or shop online.
+They’re the foundation of software, they’re on all of our machines, and they make it so we can work from home or video chat with our friends, or shop online.
 Those symbols and letters might not be a “natural” language, but they do mean something.
 They do have significance.
 Computers read those letters and those symbols.
 They make sense of them and, in doing so, they process information and data for us.
 They process a certain type of language, though they do not engage in “natural” human language. 🖥

 The excellent novella, Fox 8, written by George Saunders, is narrated by a fox who is obsessed with human language.
 In order to learn this language, Fox 8 peers into the windows of humans each night, listening to their conversations.
 Of course, he often gets it slightly wrong like in this quote: